 Open Educational Resources

 Open Educational Resources (OERs) are openly licensed, web-based educational texts.
 This means that instructors are allowed to freely save, alter, and share the resources with their students.
 OER Commons is the best place to start your search for OER.

-New equity challenges will arise as we transition to virtual classroom and work spaces.
 As we progress through the term, keep in mind these recommendations from the TVCC Diversity Committee.